surtarso/ASAPCabinetFE/README.md

 - Multi-launchers.
 - In-game video recording.
 - Attract Mode.

+## In Development now:
+Check out how the editor is looking using the latest build!
+Still a work in progress and most functionalities are not yet implemented.
+Use it's own binary `ASAPCabinetFE-Editor` or start with `ASAPCabinetFE --editor` (or `-e` for short) to open it up.
+Suggestions at this early stage are highly appreciated!

-- Integration of [VPXGUITools](https://github.com/surtarso/vpx-gui-tools) for table management.
+- Integration of [VPXGUITools](https://github.com/surtarso/vpx-gui-tools) for table management. (--editor)

 ## Contribute
 Contributions are very welcome!
 Check the [TODO](TODO) list, open issues or pull requests to help improve this app—every bit helps.